Gloucester prison.

 Armstrong came to trial at Hereford

-four month period from August 1920.
-She came out of hospital in January 1921
+over a four month period from August 1920.
+She came out of hospital in January

-and was again affected by the stomach cramps and vomiting (typical symptoms of
+1921 and was again affected by the stomach cramps and vomiting (typical

-22nd of February 1921 and was buried three weeks
+on the 22nd of February 1921 and was buried three weeks later

-later with the cause of death being stated as “heart disease arising from
+with the cause of death being stated as “heart disease arising from nephritis

 month.